Updated by: Camryn Keeble on January 11, 2023

 • Working near or with insulation

-If you handled building parts that included asbestos, brushed against them, or in any way disturbed them, then you may have released asbestos dust into the air around you.
+If you handled building parts that included asbestos, brushed against them, in any way disturbed them, or were around other workers who did, then you may have released asbestos dust into the air around you.
 When these needle-like fibers break from the source, they become airborne and are prone to enter your body.

 Impact of Asbestos in Plumbing on Workforce